maniaplanet/script-xmlrpc/XmlRpcListing.md

 	```
 	[
 		"{
+			"restarted": false, //< true if the map was restarted, false otherwise
 			"time": 123450, //< Server time when the callback was sent
 			"map": {
 				"uid": "4dNDBnxvcwDaXmQz4Qf5khJUSOd", //< Unique id of the map